-The Intercultural Montessori Language School Board of Directors is responsible for the governance of the school.
+The Intercultural Montessori Language School Board of Trustees is responsible for the governance of the school.

 The Board currently has the following members: